isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-clean-up-oil-spills-in-garage/index.md

 ###  4. Scrub the Area

 After the absorbent material has done its job, you may need to scrub the area to remove any remaining oil stains.
-Use a stiff
-- bristled brush and a degreasing cleaner or dish soap.
+Use a stiff-bristled brush and a degreasing cleaner or dish soap.
 Apply the cleaner directly to the stained area and scrub it vigorously.
 Be sure to rinse the area with warm water after scrubbing to remove any soap residue.

 ###  5. Rinse and Dry